 Another characteristic trait of Dutch communication is their openness and direct manner.
 Dutchmen highly value honesty and sincerity.
 They will often speak their minds.
 Even on topics that would fall into the category of “better left unsaid” in other cultures.

 The Dutch do not have an elaborate cooking tradition.
-They will often only eat one hot meal a day, during dinner.
+They will often only eat one hot meal a day, at dinner.
 Breakfast and lunch usually consist of bread topped with wide variety of cold cuts, cheeses and sweet toppings.
 A traditional Dutch dinner will often consist of boiled or mashed potatoes, vegetables and meat or fish.

 However, the Dutch kitchen is by no means restricted to traditional Dutch cooking.
 You will find a large variety of products in the supermarkets, and many restaurants offer a wide range of international dishes.